CLIMAAX/crabook/crabook/resources/FAQ.md

 :::{dropdown} How can I best work with population data when a high-density city dominates the surrounding low-density areas?

 We recommend to control the scaling of outputs to receive meaningful results.
-This could, e.g., mean manually setting the bins for risk categories when using a risk index method such that information from less densely populated regions are retained.
+E.g., this could mean manually setting the bins for risk categories when using a risk index method such that information from less densely populated regions are retained.
 You can further consider creating separate outputs for low- and high-density regions.

 A [logarithmic scaling](https://en.wikipedia.org/wiki/Logarithmic_scale) of results during visualization can also help to retain information across multiple orders of magnitude.
-However, care must be taken when interpreting logarithmic data since the quantitative relationship between a linear increase in darkness/intensity along a colorbar and the values represented by those colors is not proportional anymore, which can lead to misinterpretation.
+However, care must be taken when interpreting logarithmic data since the quantitative relationship between a linear increase in darkness/intensity along a colorbar and the values represented by those colors is not proportional anymore.
 :::

 :::{dropdown} How can I import results from a workflow into other software (e.g., GIS) for further processing?

-Many of our workflows are configured to present their results not just as plots in the notebooks, but also to write them to disk in a georeferenced format for further processing.
+Many of our workflows are configured to present their results not just as plots in the Jupyter notebooks, but also to write them to disk in a georeferenced format for further processing.
 This is usually a NetCDF file with latitude-longitude coordinates or a GeoTIFF file with an attached coordinate reference system.

 If a workflow result is not currently exported by a workflow, we recommend to use the [xarray](https://tutorial.xarray.dev/fundamentals/01.1_io.html) and [rioxarray](https://corteva.github.io/rioxarray/html/examples/examples.html) packages to export georeferenced information.